 Your organization’s success largely depends on your workforce’s skills, competences, and talents!
 Do you know everything you should about their abilities?
-Skills management helps you discover them and map them.
+Skills management software helps you discover them and map them.
 Doing so makes it so much easier to assign the right staff to the right job at the right time.

 But what is skills management?